AP® English Literature Score Distribution and Guidelines

 - 3 credits

 The College Board considers a score of 3 or higher on an AP exam as qualified.
-However, they regard scores of 4 or 5 as truly impressive AP scores.
+However, it regards scores of 4 or 5 as impressive AP scores.

 There is no secret to getting a 5 in AP English Literature.
 Applied learning, solid study habits, and purposeful practice are the only time-tested ways of getting a 5 on your exam.
 Strong critical reading, literary analysis, and essay writing abilities are the core skills you need to master for this exam.